Rajmvr24/Rajmvr24/README.md

 - I am a science guy and love space 🔭
 - Planning to custom build my gaming pc setup 🖥️
 - Like to play chess ♟️
-- Currently working on building my profile to get a Job 👨‍💼
+- Currently working on building my profile to get opportunities👨‍💼

 <br/>